 Recommendation: Amend the definition of functional behavioral assessment (FBA) as follows: "Functional behavioral assessment" means an(n) process evaluation with parent participation, to determine the underlying cause or functions of a child's behavior that impede the learning of the child with a disability or the learning of the child's peers.
-A functional behavioral assessment may include a review of existing data.
+A functional behavioral assessment may include a review of existing data or new testing data or evaluation as determined by the team.